DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/a-look-at-traffic-encryption-options.markdown

 ### Layer 1 encryption
 There are a number of 'black box' solutions, which sit in-line to the network.

-The general principal is un-encrypted data comes in one end, encrypted data comes out the other; the reverse then happens to give you un-encrypted data on the other end.
+The general principle is un-encrypted data comes in one end, encrypted data comes out the other; the reverse then happens to give you un-encrypted data on the other end.

 {% digraph layer 1 encryption %}